make_tool does not check type

 An example may be found in dunetpc/dune/ArtSupport/test/test_make_tool.cxx.

-#1 Updated by Kyle Knoepfel about 2 years ago
+#1 Updated by Kyle Knoepfel over 2 years ago

 - Status changed from New to Feedback